|

 No replacement station was opened on the Congress Line close to Kilbourn in 1958, but the Kostner station was later added one block east of Kilbourn in 1962.

-By August 1959, the station house and lower section of the stairs to the platforms had been removed.
-That month, the Chicago Transit Board awarded a $106,646 contract to Lipsett Steel Products, Inc. to demolish the remaining stairs, platforms, canopies, railings, flooring, cross girders, columns, brackets and stringers at Kilbourn and five other closed Garfield Park stations, as well as the elevated structure between Sacramento Blvd. and Lavergne Avenue.
+By March 1958, the station house and lower section of the stairs to the platforms had been removed.
+In August 1959, the Chicago Transit Board awarded a $106,646 contract to Lipsett Steel Products, Inc. to demolish the remaining stairs, platforms, canopies, railings, flooring, cross girders, columns, brackets and stringers at Kilbourn and five other closed Garfield Park stations, as well as the elevated structure between Sacramento Blvd. and Lavergne Avenue.